ngshiheng/automated-valet-car-parking-backend/README.md

 ## Assumptions

--   Timestamp are always arranged in a chronologically manner (top-down)
+-   Timestamp inside `input.txt` are always arranged in a chronologically manner (top-down)
 -   There will only be two types of events input, i.e. `Enter` or `Exit`

 ## Requirement